 Most would agree that there is a continuing need for seed health standards derived from knowledge of pathogen biology and quantitative epidemiology.
-Over recent decades there has been a great emphasis on the development of 'new' and 'more sensitive' diagnostic methods for particular diseases, but often this has been done without clearly defined targets based on a sound knowledge of the epidemiology of the disease.
+Over the last decade or two there has been a great emphasis on the development of new or improved diagnostic methods, but often this has been done without clearly defined targets based on a sound knowledge of the disease.
 There is therefore a danger of 'applying technically ingenious methods to the collection of observations that test no hypothesis' (Hewett, 1983)